 “Yes.
 The creature hates itself for being tricked.
 Even more, than that which betrayed it, the beast hates itself.
 I can see the words within its mind.
 Screaming, how, and why.”

 The couple sat in silence for nearly a minute.
 Soloman hugged Shelby before speaking.
 “The world passes by and sees a plant, but you must see both.
-Shelby, has this always been your life?”
+It’s always been this way, hasn’t it?”

 “Yes, since childhood.”
-Shelby looked towards the treeline and then clasped Soloman’s hand within her own.
+Shelby looked towards the apple tree and then clasped Soloman’s hand within her own.
 “You see these things as well, is that so?”

-“Yes, it’s the same for me.
+“Yes, it’s similar for me.
 I’ve seen the cage.
 The house is white, is that correct?”

 “The second to the last corner before we turn on to the street that takes us to the campus?”

 “Yes, baby, that’s the house.
-Please tell me why someone would do such a thing.”
+Tell me why someone would do such a thing.”

 “Quite possibly, a person trapped the creature and then didn’t know what to do with it.”